 For example, if CWD happens to allocate significant cost to an entry point where there is spare capacity, this might increase the risk of cheap available gas at that entry point being priced out of the market, to the detriment of customers.
-If that entry point was a cross-border point, there is also a good case that the application of CWD could risk distorting efficient inter-state trade (one of the criteria for tariffs set out in NC TAR).
+If that entry point were a cross-border point, there is also a good case that the application of CWD could risk distorting efficient inter-state trade (one of the criteria for tariffs set out in NC TAR - the Tariff Network Code).